 The Spiro Architectural Slide Database website.
 A searchable index of slides from the University of California, Berkeley.
 Offers an extensive collection of thumbnail (slide-sized) images of historically significant buildings and their descriptions.
 The site is more geared toward research on a particular architect or building than general browsing.

 The Thais.it website.
 Among its eclectic galleries is a slide library focusing on ancient and medieval architecture.
 Other galleries feature Italian sculpture, Italian cities, botany, mineralogy, entomology, and more.
 Content in Italian and (often) English as well.

 The University of Washington's City/ Buildings Database.
 An image database of historic architecture around the world.
 Sorted by country, then city.
 Easy to browse.
-They also offer a more powerful but somewhat forbidding search engine of their building image database on another site.
-On that, I have the greatest success using the "Browse Terms" box to find lists of keywords that the search engine recognizes.
+They also host a large, searchable collection of architectural images on another site.

 Glass, Steel, and Stone.
 An ambitious architectural photography site dedicated to the best of the built environment.
 Offers vast galleries of architectural images, often accompanied by personal commentary.

 The Leo Masuda Architectonic Research Office website.
 Offers a decent pictorial overview of Western Architecture from the ancient times to the Baroque period.
 Also features sections on Japanese and MesoAmerican architecture elsewhere on the site.

 J. Cohen's World Architectural History Survey Examples.
 This site has a pretty utilitarian look and feel, but beneath all those text links is a very extensive collection of quality photographs of architecturally significant buildings.
 Covers architectural history from ancient to modern times.